How To Spring Clean Your Life for a Better Frame of Mind

 It will become more of a habit, and you will start to notice how much more able you are to get things done.

-Knowing that you are up-to-date, that you are not falling behind, and that you are keeping up with the class, can remove a huge burden.
+Knowing that you are up-to-date and not falling behind can remove a considerable burden.

 Most people today are going to school despite jobs and families.